ABOUT THE TEAM

 Built, not bought.
 "The real MVP of the team."

 The Marketing Team consists of several sections; web development, photo and video, communications and public affairs, and the awards crew.
 The web crew develops and maintains our web presence.
-Students and mentors work together to develop and maintain our website with latest information available in FIRST and about our team's progress and accomplishments through the competition season and into the off season.
-Photo and video is responsible for capturing video and photos of all the team's activities and competitions from Fall to Spring.
+Students and mentors work together to develop and maintain our website with the latest information available in FIRST and about our team's progress and accomplishments through the competition season and into the off-season.
+Photo and video are responsible for capturing video and photos of all the team's activities and competitions from Fall to Spring.
 The Communications Team works to hone interviewing skills and presentations.
-They often speak directly to groups, judges and the media.
+They often speak directly to groups, judges, and the media.
 At competitions, they are stationed outside the pit area to greet other team members and present our image to the public.
-Last but not least is the Awards Crew - This sub team is made up of students that are interested in documenting our team's efforts in the form of a submission.
+Last but not least is the Awards Crew - This sub-team is made up of students that are interested in documenting our team's efforts in the form of a submission.
 This submission can take on many forms.
-Coordination with the other sub groups is essential for the success of the project.
+Coordination with the other subgroups is essential for the success of the project.
 The resulting document is a chronicle of our team's efforts.
-This committee demands students with skills in writing, design, advertising and presenting.
-Students will most likely end up creating 10,000 word essays, a portfolio, a power point presentation and various public relations material.
+This committee demands students with skills in writing, design, advertising, and presenting.
+Students will most likely end up creating 10,000-word essays, a portfolio, a PowerPoint presentation, and various public relations material.

 Something's not 'CAD'-ding up!

 The CAD Team is 'CAD'-egorized by their proficiency in using programs such as Solidworks to create 3D designs that serve as the backbone of our team's construction efforts.
 These designs are converted to detailed drawings that are sent out to our sponsors and in-house machining experts.
 The CAD Team informs fabricators about what to cut, tells our Mechanical Team how things fit together, and provides starting points for the Electrical team relating to key points to place wiring and circuitry.
 The CAD Team ensures that our various ideas transform into a clean, efficient, and industrial design.